Shakkazombie: History

 On June 25, 2015, Shakkazombie reformed and the group performed "大怪我 (Ookega, Serious Injury)" at "D.L Presents HUSTLERS CONVENTION NIGHT", a memorial event for late Buddha Brand member Dev Large.

-On January 24, 2021, Osumi passed away at the age of 47, due to complications with sepsis.
+On January 24, 2021, Osumi died at the age of 47, due to complications with sepsis.

 Other projects

 In 1999, Osumi and Ignition Man started a men's fashion line named SWAGGER, originally promoting the brand via the Shakkazombie website and later expanding to several flagship retail stores in Tokyo, goods being sold in several cities outside of Japan, and an online presence with Japanese streetwear retail site ZOZOTOWN.
 SWAGGER included the SWG Black Platinum label as a subline and collaborated with brands such as The Timberland Company, The North Face, Nike, Inc., Ray-Ban, Schott NYC, New Era Cap Company and Levi Strauss & Co.
 In 2012, SWAGGER collaborated with famed American photographer Ricky Powell to create a capsule collection based on Powell's photos of hip-hop artists LL Cool J and The Beastie Boys.
 SWAGGER has also released collaborations with the Wu-Tang Clan and Nas.

 Osumi would later start another line of men's apparel with a luxury emphasis named PHENOMENON in 2004, which branched off into women's apparel.
 After filing for bankruptcy in 2013, Osumi ended the PHENOMEMON line in 2015.
 Osumi and design partner Yuichi Yoshii founded the men's clothing line MISTERGENTLEMAN in 2012 and became directors of the Tokyo-based record store WAVE at Roppongi Hills in 2017.
 Osumi was also the chief men's designer for Mash Holdings, which included the brands Gelato Pique and Snidel.
 In 2018, DJ and producer Shinichi Osawa a.k.a.
 Mondo Grosso would collaborate with Osumi for the song "One Temperature", Osumi's first work as an emcee in over ten years.
-Before his passing, Osumi worked on his final collection, the MISTERGENTLEMAN FALL WINTER 2021-22 Collection, which will be presented by the brand in memory of his passing at Rakuten Fashion Week Tokyo in March 2021.
+Before his death, Osumi worked on his final collection, the MISTERGENTLEMAN FALL WINTER 2021-22 Collection, which will be presented by the brand in memory of his passing at Rakuten Fashion Week Tokyo in March 2021.